Chinese Thanksgiving and Native American History Month Books

 We Are Water Protectors 水源守護者 by Carole Lindstrom Chinese book about Native Americans

-Inspired by the true events of the 2016 Dakota Access Pipeline protests, We Are Water Protectors is a creative story for children to understand the importance of our connection to nature.
+Inspired by the true events of the 2016 Dakota Access Pipeline protests, We Are Water Protectors is a creative story that helps children understand the importance of their connection to nature.

 The story highlights a brave Ojibwe girl and the indigenous people of Standing Rock who fight against an oil pipeline that threatens their water supply and way of life.